 By now, the global and local containment measures aimed at “flattening the curve” and slowing the spread of coronavirus disease 2019 (COVID-19) are well known to us all.
-But, as lockdown restrictions ease, we want to avoid a resurgence of the virus, so we need to continue adhering to preventative measures.
+But, as lockdown restrictions have eased, we want to avoid a resurgence of the virus, so we need to continue adhering to preventative measures.

 “Do we really understand the power of our choice to behave in ways that curb the spread of infection?” asks Dr Noluthando Nematswerani, Discovery Health's Head of the Centre for Clinical Excellence.
 “Slowing the spread of COVID-19 really matters for several reasons.
 I’ll list them: